Sanja Nikčević: Croatian drama

-Nikčević edited the first anthology of Croatian plays published outside Croatia: Anthology of Contemporary Croatian Drama (Macedonia, 2002).
+Nikčević edited the first anthology of Croatian plays published outside of Croatia: Anthology of Contemporary Croatian Drama (Macedonia, 2002).

 Her book on Croatian drama What is Croatian drama to us?
-(Zagreb, 2008), deals with some less-fashionable but very important writers (Tanja Radović, Miro Gavran), genres (the comedies of Ivan Kušan or literary cabaret of Borisa Senkera) and topics (the disappearance of political drama after the fall of communism, religious plays during wartime, etc.)
+(Zagreb, 2008), deals with some less-fashionable but very important writers (Tanja Radović, Miro Gavran), genres (the comedies of Ivan Kušan or literary cabaret of Boris Senker) and topics (the disappearance of political drama after the fall of communism, religious plays during wartime, etc.)

 She offered a new classification of Croatian drama (U potrazi za glasom između emocije, politike i intertekstualnosti.
 Skica za studiju o četvrt stoljeća hrvatske drame) based upon the attitude of the drama toward reality, where she proves that this attitude has three points: politics, emotions and intertextuality.
-Some decades are dominant in dealing with one point: the 1960s and 1970s with politics as a means for the destruction of the individual (Ivan Kušan, Ivo Brešan, Dubravko J. Bužimski, Škrabe/Mujićić/Senker), the 1980s dealing with emotions and the inner world of the hero (Miro Gavran, Lada Kaštelan, Mate Matišić), authors of the 1990s are in search of intertextuality (Ivan Vidić, Asja Srnrc Todorović, Tomislav Zajec), while the latest period is in search of the voice between these three points.
+Some decades are dominant in dealing with one point: the 1960s and 1970s with politics as a means for the destruction of the individual (Ivan Kušan, Ivo Brešan, Dubravko Jelačić Bužimski, Nino Škrabe, Mujićić, Boris Senker), the 1980s dealing with emotions and the inner world of the hero (Miro Gavran, Lada Kaštelan, Mate Matišić), authors of the 1990s are in search of intertextuality (Ivan Vidić, Asja Srnrc Todorović, Tomislav Zajec), while the latest period is in search of the voice between these three points.